LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Is there an increase in pod failures on Loop?

+This section used to be accurate.
+But there is an issue with some Atlas DASH pods that we don't understand, but we have statistics indicating a big increase in frequency of faults (Pods starting to scream).
+See [Increase in DASH Faults](#increase-in-dash-faults).

 There is more communication between the pod and the controller (your *Loop* phone) than is typical with the PDM (Insulet provided controller).
 This increases the load on the pod battery.
 Most people have no increase in pod failures, but there are steps to take to limit "extra pod battery use".
 Every time the *Loop* app requests an update of the pod state or issues a command (bolus, basal schedule, temp basal), messages are exchanged with the pod.

 * Set your correction range to be 10 to 20 mg/dL (0.5 to 1.1 mmol/L) instead of a single number
     * The number of commands will be reduced
 * The pod state is updated every 3 minutes for DASH and every 5 minutes for Eros
 * If uncertain communications are detected such that the *Loop* app cannot determine if a dosing command sent to the pod was actually received, the app will try once a minute to get a response
-    * The combination of Eros pods with a RileyLink device with poor signal leading to uncertain comms may cause excessive battery use and contribute to pod faults
+    * The combination of Eros Pods with a RileyLink device with poor signal leading to uncertain comms may cause excessive battery use and contribute to pod faults

 - - -